YetiForceCompany/YetiForceDoc/docs/2-user-guides/03-interface-guide/03-edit/record-collectors/README.md

 The mechanism is available in all modules, however it has to be enabled and configured for each module to work correctly.

-## Konfiguracja
+## Configuration

-Konfiguracja kolektorów jest dostępna w panelu [`Konfiguracja systemu → Integracja → Kolektor rekordów`](/administrator-guides/integration/record-collectors/)
+Collectors can be configured in the following panel: [`Software configuration → Integration → Record collectors`](/administrator-guides/integration/record-collectors/)

 ## Available collectors

-Do systemu regularnie dodawane są kolejne rodzaje kolektorów rekordów.
-Lista wszystkich aktualnie dostępnych kolektorów znajduje się poniżej.
+Below is a list of all currently available record collectors.
+Free collectors available in the system by default are marked with ★, the remaining ones can be purchased from the Marketplace.
-Darmowe kolektory, dostępne w YetiForce domyślnie, zostały oznaczone gwiazdką ★, pozostałe można zakupić w naszym Marketplace.
+We regularly add new record collectors to the YetiForce system.

-- GUS [PL] - Pobieranie danych o polskich przedsiębiorstwach dostarczone przez GUS z bazy internetowej REGON 1(BIR1)
+- GUS [PL] - Fetches data on Polish companies from the online REGON 1(BIR1) database provided by GUS
-- ★ VIES [EU] - Sprawdza, czy podmiot gospodarczy posiada aktualny numer VAT-EU (europejski NIP), dla transakcji wewnątrzwspólnotowej na terenie Unii Europejskiej.
+- ★ VIES [EU] - Checks if the business entity has a valid VAT-EU number for intra-community transactions within the European Union
-- KRS [PL] - Pobierz dane polskich firm z Krajowego Rejestru Sądowego w Polsce
+- KRS [PL] - Fetches data on Polish companies from The National Court Register in Poland (KRS)
-- Receita WS CNPJ [BR] - Pobieranie danych o przedsiębiorstwach brazylijskich dostarczone przez ReceitaWS z bazy Federalnego Urzędu Skarbowego Brazylii (Cadastro Nacional de Pessoas Jurídicas)
+- Receita WS CNPJ [BR] - Fetches data on Brazilian companies from the database of the Federal Tax Office of Brazil (Cadastro Nacional de Pessoas Jurídicas) provided by Receita WS
-- Swiss Zefix [CH] - Pobieranie danych o przedsiębiorstwach Szwajcarii z bazy szwajcarskiego centralnego indeksu nazw firm (Zentraler Firmenindex)
+- Swiss Zefix [CH] - Fetches data on Swiss companies from the Swiss Central Business Name Index (Zentraler Firmenindex)
-- Danish CVR [DK] - Pobieranie danych o duńskich i norweskich firmach przez CVR API z bazy Duńskiego centralnego rejestru przedsiębiorstw (CVR)
+- Danish CVR [DK] - Fetches data on Danish and Norwegian companies via CVR API from the Danish Central Business Register (CVR)
-- Data Gouv [FR] - Pobieranie danych o francuskich przedsiębiorstwach z Państwowego Instytutu Statystyki i Badań Gospodarczych (INSEE Institut National de la Statistique et des Études Économiques)
+- Data Gouv [FR] - Fetches data on French companies from the INSEE (Institut National de la Statistique et des Études Économiques)
-- Brreg Enhetsregisteret [NO] - Pobieranie danych o norweskich przedsiębiorstwach z centralnej bazy Brønnøysund (The Brønnøysund Register Centre)
+- Brreg Enhetsregisteret [NO] - Fetches data on Norwegian companies from the Central Brønnøysund Database (The Brønnøysund Register Centre)
-- North Data - Pobieranie danych firm z bazy North Data
+- North Data - Fetches data about companies North Data's company database
-- ★ Orb Intelligence - Pobieranie danych firm dużej części świata z bazy Orb Intelligence udostępnionej przez Dun & Bradstreet
+- ★ Orb Intelligence - Fetches companies data from around the world
-- CEIDG [PL] - Pobierz dane polskich firmy z Centralnej Ewidencji i Informacji o Działalności Gospodarczej w Polsce
+- CEIDG [PL] - Fetches data on Polish companies from the Central Register and Information on Economic Activity in Poland (CEIDG)
-- VAT [PL] - Usługa umożliwiająca sprawdzenie, czy podmiot jest czynnym, zwolnionym czy też niezarejestrowanym podatnikiem w VAT w Polsce.
+- VAT [PL] - Verifies whether an entity is an active, exempt, or unregistered VAT taxpayer in Poland
-- ★ YouControl [UA] - Pobieranie danych o ukraińskich firm dostarczone przez YouScore API z bazy YouControl
+- ★ YouControl [UA] - Fetches data on Ukrainian companies from the YouControl database provided by YouScore API
-- Companies House [GB] - Pobieranie danych o firmach z Wielkiej Brytanii z agencji Companies House.
+- Companies House [GB] - Fetches data on UK companies from the Comapnies House agency
-- VAT [GB] - Usługa umożliwiająca sprawdzenie, czy firma jest zarejestrowana jako płatnik VAT w Wielkiej Brytanii
+- VAT [GB] - Verifies whether a company is registered as a VAT taxpayer in the United Kingdom
-- EDGAR [USA] - Pobieranie danych o firmach w USA z U.S. SECURITIES AND EXCHANGE COMMISSION (SEC) z bazy EDGAR
+- EDGAR [USA] - Fetches data on US companies from the United States Securities and Exchange Commission via EDGAR
-- VATify.eu - Pobieranie danych firm z bazy VATify.eu, która również zawiera aktualny status płatnika VAT
+- VATify.eu - Fetches data from VATify.eu database, which also contains the taxpayer's current status